A guide to LGBTQ Pride

 Brenda Howard is credited with being one of the main driving forces in coordinating the first LGBTQ Pride march.
 Howard is also credited with the idea for a week-long series of events around Pride Day.
 Additionally, Howard – along with fellow activists Robert Martin and Craig Schoonmaker – is credited with popularising the word Pride to describe these events.

-Throughout the month of June, towns and cities across the US and around the world will be holding LGBTQ Pride celebrations.
+Throughout the month of June, towns and cities across the US and around the world hold LGBTQ Pride celebrations.

 Why were the Stonewall riots a big deal?

 The Stonewall riots of 28 June 1969 weren’t the first protests or confrontations between police and the LGBTQ community, but they’ve become symbolic of the growing consciousness and confidence that paved the way for the fight for equality and freedom from discrimination.

 What triggered the Stonewall riots was a police raid on the Stonewall Inn.
 In the heart of Manhattan’s Greenwich Village, the Stonewall Inn was a mafia-run bar that was a hub for the neighbourhood’s marginalised queer community.